 - 1. Students must receive a grade of 70% or higher on each theory exam (for 1000 hour course only).
 Theory exams cover a review of Milady's Master Educator Student Course Book. - 2.
-Students must receive 70% or higher on each final exam; final exams cover a complete overview of Milady's Master Educator Student Course Book. - 3.
 Clinic Practical Skill Assessments: Future Professionals progress in practical skill assessments and theory hours will be digitally monitored on a weekly basis by the Future Professional Advisor using the Course Key app.
 All assigned practical skill assessments must be completed in order to complete the program.